Aruva/Seer/README.md

 ---

-## What SouthSeer Does
+## What Seer Does

-SouthSeer tracks competitive play across three game systems and provides a built-in shop for small Discord-based stores.
+Seer tracks competitive play across three game systems and provides a built-in shop for small Discord-based stores.

 ### Magic: The Gathering — Commander (EDH)